gitter-badger/noetl/README.md

 # NoETL
 NoETL (Not Only ETL) current python version is a prototype of a system to manage the sequence of the process execution by controlling forks and child processes.

-Functionality is described on wiki - https://github.com/akuksin/noetl/wiki
+Functionality of the prototype is described on wiki - https://github.com/akuksin/noetl/wiki

 To execute the process assuming you've just cloned the repo to ~/projects/github folder, simply run: